pjeby/uneventful/README.md

 });
 ```

-Let's say that `currentlyHoveredFolder` is a stream that sends events as the hover state changes: either a folder object or `null` if no hovering is happening.
+Let's say that `currentlyHoveredFolder` is a stream (or signal!) that sends events as the hover state changes: either a folder object or `null` if no hovering is happening.
 The `restarting()` API wraps the event handler with a "temp" job that is canceled and restarted each time the function is called.

 With this setup, the "open the folder here" code will only be reached if the hover time on a given folder exceeds 300ms.
-Otherwise, the next change in the hovered folder will cancel the sleeping job (incidentally clearing the timer ID allocated by the `sleep()` as it does so).
+Otherwise, the next change in the hovered folder will cancel the sleeping job (incidentally clearing the timeout allocated by the `sleep()` as it does so).

 Now, in this simple example you *could* just directly do the debouncing by manipulating the stream.
 And for a lot of simple things, that might even be the best way to do it.
 Some event driven libraries might even have lots of handy built-in ways to do things like canceling your in-flight ajax requests when the user types in a search field.